dev-minjin-chou/COSC1125-1127-Contest-A.I/Evolution.md

 ## Third Agent Team - Improved Expectimax Offense and Defense Agents
 ----
 #### Strategy summary
-The weights of the features were altered to try and encourage eating food, and the defense agent was improved in general
+The weights of the features were altered to try and encourage eating food, and the defense agent was improved in general.

 ### Demo